-Unfortunately there is no easy answer as to the best test to pick if you are arrested for drunk driving in Colorado.
+Unfortunately, there is no easy answer as to the best test to pick if you are arrested for drunk driving in Colorado.
 Each test has its advantages (see below), as does refusing to take a chemical test at all.
 Keep in mind, too, that if you are, in fact, intoxicated, you might not be thinking as clearly as you are now.

 The important thing is to be as polite as possible to the officer.
-Your chemical test is not the only evidence that will be used again you.
+Your chemical test is not the only evidence that will be used against you.
 And whatever you choose to do, remember that a skilled Colorado DUI defense lawyer can challenge it.

 Most people arrested for DUI choose to take a breath test.
 The main advantages of a breath test are:

 - a breath test is less invasive than a blood test, and

 - everyone has a different partition ratio (explained below).